Changissnz/caricature_of_the_modern_American_savage/README.md

 left diddling around able to do nothing but eat and chit-chat like high-school girls.
 Some modern American savages prefer American high-school girls over other demographics, by the way.
-A hypothesis for why these particular modern American savages have this preference is that they either want to play with their attraction's orifices or they want to use them as cooking meat.
+A hypothesis for why these particular modern American savages have this preference is that they either want to play with their attractions' orifices or they want to use them as cooking meat.

 How does the modern American savage fare in today's rapidly shifting economy?
 Artificial intelligence.
 The acronym is AI.
 AI.
 AI.
 AI.
 Probably not so well, despite their possibly extravagant inheritance.